maplibre/maplibre-native/platform/ios/platform/ios/DEVELOPING.md

 - Two-finger single-tap to zoom out one level
 - Double-tap, long-pressing the second, then pan up and down to "quick zoom" (meant for one-handed use)
 - Use the debug menu to add test annotations, reset position, and cycle through the debug options.

+## Simulator

+You can run automated test on a Simulator or Device by changing to the Scheme `iosapp` and choosing `Product` > `Test` (or use `⌘-U`).
+Use `⌘-9` to navigate to `Reports` to see results and browse through screenshots.
+This method of testing should work well with CI tools such as GitHub Actions, Xcode Server Bots, & AWS Device Farm.